weleoka/Lab2/host/Create_Test_Environment.md

 ```

 Build BugZilla docker image from scratch.

+If stuck, here is the hint:

 The -t will name the image bugzilla.

 ```bash
 docker build -t bugzilla .
 ```

 This will take several minutes.
-Verify that the BugZilla docker image was created.
+Verify that the BugZilla docker image was created and verify that the name "bugzilla" name has been added to the image, on the far left, under Repository.

 ```bash
 docker image ls